Applications eligible for public speaking

 How do I attend a meeting?

 Committee and sub-committee meetings can be watched live on our webcast portal.
-If you want to attend a meeting, we are currently limiting this number to 25 people.
+Seating in the public gallery is limited (45 people) so if you would like to attend a meeting, you will need to reserve a place as seats are allocated on a first-come, first-served basis.
 Find out more, including how to book: Public attendance at council meetings.
 The next meetings can be found on our committees calendar.

 What happens if an application is deferred?